The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type

+where $\mathscr{P}(A) \subseteq \mathbb{C}$ is a multiset, and where the largest real part of an element of $\mathscr{P}(A)$ will be exactly $D$.
+According to the theory of complex dimensions, oscillatory behavior of $\frac{|A_t|}{t^{N-D}}$ is encoded in the non-real complex elements of $\mathscr{P}(A)$.
+Since our examples are bounded subsets of $\mathbb{R}^N$, $\mathscr{P}(A)$ will be a discrete countable multiset where each distinct element has finite multiplicity (\cite[p.
+8]{lapidusbook}). \\

-where $\mathscr{P}(A)$ is a multiset, and where the largest real part of an element of $\mathscr{P}(A)$ will be exactly $D$.
-The Mellin transform of $t^{N-d}$ is $\frac{1}{s+N-d}$ for sufficient conditions on $t$ and $s$, so the multiset $\mathscr{P}(A)$ corresponds to poles of the Tubular Zeta Function.
-Thus, it is valuable to find the poles of the Tubular Zeta Function, as it translates to information about the tube function.
-By \cite[Theorem 2.2.1]{lapidusbook}, the Tubular Zeta Function is holomorphic on the half-plane $\{s \in \mathbb{C} : \re(s) > D\}$, and we will be taking meromorphic continuations in order to locate the poles.
-This meromorphic continuation will necessarily be unique by the principle of analytic continuation. \\
+The aforementioned $\tilde{\zeta}_A(s,\delta)$ from Equation (\ref{eq:tubularzetafunctiondef}) falls under a class of ``fractal zeta functions'', with the tubular zeta function being a truncated Mellin transform of $|A_t|$.
+The Mellin transform of $t^d$ is $\frac{1}{s+d}$ under suitable conditions on $t$ and $s$, so since the tubular zeta function is a shifted and truncated Mellin transform of $|A_t|$, we can compute the multiset $\mathscr{P}(A)$ by locating the poles of the tubular zeta function.
+Thus, it is valuable to find the poles of the tubular zeta function, as it translates to information about the tube function, which then gives helpful information about the geometry of the set $A$.
+Furthermore, by \cite[Theorem 2.2.1]{lapidusbook}, we know that the tubular zeta function is holomorphic on the half-plane $\{s \in \mathbb{C} : \re(s) > D\}$, and we will be taking meromorphic continuations in order to locate all the other poles.
+This meromorphic continuation, when it exists, will necessarily be unique by the principle of analytic continuation. \\